Riqky/portfolio/_pages/home.md

 ### Procedural skills - Proficient

-I start every subject with research, this is evident in my portfolio, as I give some background on the subject before I dive into the practical part.
+I start every subject with a research, this is evident in my portfolio, as I give some background on the subject before I dive into the practical part.

-### Technical R&D - Beginning
+### Technical R&D - Proficient

-My portfolio contains a chapter about my work on the R&D project, however, this chapter is brand new and can be improved upon.
+My portfolio contains a chapter about my work on the R&D project, exactly describing what I have done in the R&D project.

 ### Methodical R&D project - Proficient